How to Apply

 Please see additional University application requirements here: https://grad.ucdavis.edu/admissions/admission-requirements

-The Psychology Ph.D. is a mentorship program, in which students perform research with a faculty mentor.
+• The Psychology Ph.D. is a mentorship program, in which students perform research with a faculty mentor.
 You can list up to 6 faculty as possible mentors.
 It is beneficial for you to have email contact with one or more potential faculty mentors before the application deadline.
 This helps you to learn more about their research and gives them a more interactive way to get to know you.
 To see a list of our faculty, please click the "People" link on the top blue banner.
-Then go to "Faculty" and click the box for your area of interest.
+To see our research areas and the corresponding faculty, please visit our Research Areas Pages.
 "Affiliated Faculty" are also members of the Psychology Graduate Program and can accept Psychology Ph.D. students as well.

 After you have identified faculty whose research closely matches your own interests, it’s a good idea to contact them by email to express your interest in joining the lab.
 A common approach is to write 1-2 paragraphs describing your research interests and why you think you would be a good fit to work with the faculty member.
 Including a resume or curriculum vitae is a great way to let faculty review your training and experience.
 See this webpage for tips on how to write a curriculum vitae.
 We suggest you begin this process in September or October.

-Transcripts
+• Transcripts

-We do not require official paper transcripts, however we will need to see unofficial transcripts from all academic institutions you have attended and listed on your application.
+• We do not require official paper transcripts, however we will need to see unofficial transcripts from all academic institutions you have attended and listed on your application.
 You can upload the unofficial transcripts directly into your application.
 Please follow the instructions in the application or in the confirmation email that will be sent to you after you submit your application.
-More information can be found on the Office of Graduate Studies here: https://grad.ucdavis.edu/admissions/admission-requirements/submitting-your-transcripts
+More information can be found on the Office of Graduate Studies here.

-Letters of Recommendation
+• Letters of Recommendation

-Three letters of recommendation are required.
-It’s best if you can request letters from people who know you well, and can give specific examples of qualities that you have that make you a good candidate for our program.
+• Three letters of recommendation are required.
+It’s best if you can request letters from people who know you well and can give specific examples of qualities that you have that make you a good candidate for our program.
 Your recommenders will be contacted directly by the University to upload their letters.
 Unfortunately, we do not currently support document agencies such as Interfolio.
 The recommender must upload the letter directly via the link provided to them.

 It is suggested that you contact recommenders at least one month in advance of the due date.
 At least one recommendation should be from someone with an academic title (professor, lecturer, research professional).
 Providing your letter writers with a copy of your CV and statement of purpose/personal history statement can make it easier for them to prepare your letters.

-Application Fee
+• Application Fee

-$135 for U.S. applicants or $155 for international applicants.
+• $135 for U.S. applicants and $155 for international applicants.

 UC Davis offers application fee waivers to applicants who have participated in specific graduate preparation programs (see Graduate Preparation Program Fee Waiver page for a list of qualifying programs).
 Applicants who are affiliated with these programs must indicate their participation AND must provide the name and contact information for their program coordinator in the relevant section of the online application system to receive a fee waiver.

-International Applicants
+• International Applicants

-English language testing is required, not just for international students, but for all applicants whose native language or primary language of instruction is not English.
+• English language testing is required, not just for international students, but for all applicants whose native language or primary language of instruction is not English.
 UC Davis accepts both the TOEFL and IELTS examinations.
 For more information about these tests, please go to the TOEFL/IELTS Requirement section.